performant-software/latin-josephus-2/_pages/background.md

 ---
-layout: default
+layout: info
 permalink: /background/
 title: background
 description: Background
 nav: true
 ---

+# Background

-_Who Translated Josephus' Works into Latin?_
+## Who Translated Josephus' Works into Latin?

 Cassiodorus (d.
 580 CE) was a Roman aristocrat and scholar, who founded a monastery on his familial lands in southern Italy.
 This monastery was named _Vivarium_.
 Around the middle of the sixth century, Cassiodorus wrote the _Institutions_, a book meant to act as a study guide for monks in his monastery.
 In it, he speaks highly of Josephus, and mentions commissioning a Latin translation of the _Antiquities_.
 Cassiodorus also notes that he has access to an earlier translation of the _Jewish War_, seemingly made around 400 CE.